pkro/Design-patterns-in-Java-notes/readme.md

 You should be able to substitute a base type for a subtype, meaning a derived (sub-)class should be substitutable by a base class.

+The Liskov substitution principle means that child classes should maintain the behavior of their parent classes.

 Example in code: Square inherits from Rectangle, but Square's setters set both width and height in the overridden setwidth and setheight methods, which can lead to unexpected results